VrajPrajapati6/MarketMapper-Techsprint/README.md

 MarketMapper AI is an **AI-powered business feasibility & location intelligence platform** that helps entrepreneurs, startups, and decision-makers evaluate whether a business idea will succeed at a **specific location** — using **real-time Google Maps data** and **Gemini AI reasoning**.

-This platform transforms **raw location data into clear Go / No-Go decisions**, reducing business failure caused by guesswork and outdated surveys.
+The platform transforms **raw location data into clear Go / No-Go decisions**, reducing business failure caused by guesswork and outdated surveys.

 ---